LimePoint/opschain/docs/docker_development_environment.md

 #### 1. Obtain the standard runner image

-The custom Dockerfile must be based on an OpsChain runner image (`limepoint/opschain-runner:latest` or `limepoint/opschain-runner-enterprise:latest`).
+The custom Dockerfile must be based on an OpsChain runner image (`limepoint/opschain-runner` or `limepoint/opschain-runner-enterprise`).
+To find the current version for your OpsChain instance, you can run the `opschain info` CLI command.
 Ensure you have the image locally or have run the [configure Docker Hub access](operations/installation.md#configure-docker-hub-access) steps from the getting started guide.

 #### 2. Create a repository tarball